 Fins are getting more attention from surfers because they can provide the drive, pivot, and hold characteristics needed in standard or special surfing conditions.
 Learn everything you need to know about fins.

-We've learned that there are nine major characteristics in a surf fin: material, base, depth, sweep, area, cant, toe, foil and flexibility.
-Along with your weight, these variables will influence the drive, pivot and hold behaviors of a fin setup.
+Along with your weight, these variables will influence the drive, pivot, and hold behaviors of a fin setup.

-FCS has published a surfer's weight table that resolves a classic fin dilemma; namely, what is the best fin size for your weight?
+FCS has published a surfer's weight table that resolves a classic fin dilemma: what is the best fin size for your weight?

-Having chosen the best fin size for your weight, it's time to take a look at seven fin characteristics: Base, Depth/Height, Area, Sweep, Foil, Flex and Cant.
+Having chosen the best fin size for your weight, it's time to look at seven fin characteristics: Base, Depth/Height, Area, Sweep, Foil, Flex, and Cant.

 Area is the total surface area of the fin.
 The more area, the more hold the fin will have.

 Sweep, also known as rake, is the angle measuring how far the outline of the fin is curved backward.
 Sweep has a direct influence on pivot.
 Fins with more sweep produce a longer turning arc, while less sweep offers a tighter turning arc.

 Flex refers to the distortion of the fin from its original shape caused by lateral pressure during a maneuver.